From 31 July 2020 new rules have been implemented in Greater Manchester and other parts of northern England to control the spread of coronavirus.

 The country’s response to the outbreak is being managed by Government centrally, which has implemented emergency measures based on its understanding of the situation.

 We are all being asked to continue to stay at home as much as possible.

-- for work, where you cannot work from home
+- work from home if you can

 Advice from Greater Manchester Fire and Rescue Service

-With many of us now spending more time at home, Greater Manchester Fire and Rescue Service is urging residents to take vital steps to stay safe from fire.
-You can find a range of safety advice on the GMFRS website or by following @manchesterfire on social media.
+With many of us now spending more time at home, Greater Manchester Fire and Rescue Service (GMRFS) is urging residents to take vital steps to stay safe from fire.
+You can find a range of safety advice on the GMFRS website (opens in a new tab) or by following @manchesterfire on social media.